timescale/docs/self-hosted/backup-and-restore/pg-dump-and-restore.md

 </Procedure>

-On a self hosted TimescaleDB instance with `postgres` superuser access you can take a complete dump of all PostgreSQL databases in a cluster including global objects that are common to all databases, namely database roles, tablespaces, and privilege grants using `pg_dumpall`.
+On a self hosted Timescale instance with `postgres` superuser access you can take a complete dump of all PostgreSQL databases in a cluster including global objects that are common to all databases, namely database roles, tablespaces, and privilege grants using `pg_dumpall`.
 For more